enclaive/enclaive-docker-mosquitto-sgx/ssl/README.md

 Some hints:
 - client and server common name must be different
-- server common name must be the IP address/hostname subscriber and publisher invoke
+- server common name must be the IP address/hostname subscriber and publisher invoke (default: 10.5.0.5)
 - for testing `--insecure` parameter allows clients to ignore the ca validition

 Run the certificate generation script